 - Complete within five years all of the required courses taken through UCLA Extension.

 Transfer of courses

-A maximum of two courses can be transferred for the Group A accounting core courses.
+A maximum of two courses can be transferred for the core courses.
 Courses must be equivalent in course content and unit value to be eligible and must have been taken within the last five years.
 If courses were taken beyond this time period, students may be allowed to take alternative courses in consultation with the Certificate Programs Advisor.

 Course discounts are available to CalCPA and IIA members as well as to employers who register 3 or more of their employees in a course.
 View additional discounts

 Many courses in this program have been approved for Minimum Continuing Legal Education (MCLE) credit by the State Bar of California and may also be applied toward the State of California‘s continuing professional education (CPE) requirement for the licensure of Certified Public Accountants.